 A movie for some people who are tired of mundane lives and simply existing to survive.
-Christopher McCandless, son of wealthy parents gives up his college degree of Emory University and credentials of being a top student and athlete.
+Christopher McCandless, son of wealthy parents, gives up his college degree from Emory University and credentials of being a top student and athlete.
 To live close to himself.
-He gives away all his savings to charity and sets out Alaskan wilderness, to be close to nature and not just survive, but to live.
+He gives away all his savings to charity and sets out the Alaskan wilderness, to be close to nature and not just survive, but to live.

 DO CHECK OUT: Best Travel Movies Based On True Stories